efeelize/eng/bec/speaking_notes.md

 - monitor[指导] the quality of service & product,questionnaire to gain feedback and advice from customers,maeket research before launch a product(colour,size,type)

 ### 3.3.1）Importance
-***“It is customers who pay our salaries.”
-Customers and buyers are the lifeblood of any business.***
+- It is customers who pay our salaries.
+- Customers and buyers are the lifeblood of any business.

-***Customers can serve as the company’s walking advertisement.
-If you give excellent service, they will freely advertise your company to colleagues and friends, giving you a competitive edge over your rivals.***
+- Customers can serve as the company’s walking advertisement.
+If you give excellent service, they will freely advertise your company to colleagues and friends, giving you a competitive edge over your rivals.

-***customers’ satisfaction will add up to customer’s loyalty.***
+- customers’ satisfaction will add up to customer’s loyalty.

 ### 3.3.2）how to maintain customers
-***Only with goods and services of high quality can a company maintain its enduring and loyal customers and attract more customer.***
+- Only with goods and services of high quality can a company maintain its enduring and loyal customers and attract more customer.

-***Information survey.
+- Information survey.
 When a customer complains, we would take actions first and deal with problems.
 And then that won’t be enough.
 It would be a golden opportunity to look into the causes and effects that happen.
-For example, one S in 4S is called survey in order to know more customers.***
+For example, one S in 4S is called survey in order to know more customers.

 # 4.PR[public relation] & corporate hospitality
 ## 4.1 corporate culture & company image